Welcome to Discover

-Discover is not perfectly "child safe".
-It will never be something with which you can force the hand of the user, we believe in empowerment and try to guide users through safe choices, but never force them into an action.
+Discover is not perfectly "child-safe".
+It will never be something with which you can force the hand of the user, we believe in empowerment and try to guide users through safe choices, but never force them into action.
 Do not expect Discover to remove those options from your users.

 How to use Discover

 Discover is made for usage - it was made to be intuitive.
 So try it out and see for yourself.

 The easiest way to search for an app is to simply start typing in the name or what the app is intended to do.
 The search field will always be selected by default and the only times it is nothing will happen, the search field is greyed out and when you click it you are brought back to the application search.
 So don't be scared of the keyboard!

 The search is always performed within the category you are currently in (this is also indicated in the placeholder text of the search field), so be sure to navigate to the category you want to search in before entering your search term.

 If you just want to browse or feel unclear on what the application name is or how to best define it in the text simply click either "Applications", "Plasma Add-ons", or "Application Add-ons".
 You will find complete applications in the "Applications" category, Plasma widgets and extensions in "Plasma Add-ons" and extensions for your apps like snippets for coding apps in Application Add-ons.

 Let's focus on complete applications for now!
 Below you can see the category tree that is displayed when you click "Applications".
 Whenever you want to go back, the "Back" button underneath the search field and at the top of the categories will bring you back to the previous section!
 From this list of six categories, you can go deeper into some categories to display subcategories by clicking them.